Books4Languages/PressBooks-TinyMCE-Formats/README.md

 ### 0.4
 * New: Introduction box
 * New: of Extension box
+* tweak: Change the bottom for link copy & to &#x2398
 * Fix: file name of the plugin in tinymce-formats.php to: Pressbooks TinyMCE-Formats

 ### 0.3